web-at-berkeley/backend-project-sp-21/README.md

 To submit your project, please place your submission into a GitHub repo that is set to private.
 You will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one and if you are unable to create one, please email us immediately.
-The Gradescope course code is `9DW2N5`.
+The Gradescope course code is `BP347P`.
 You will see two different assignments:
 `Frontend Technical Project` and `Backend Technical Project`. _Please only submit to Backend Technical Project._ You can ignore Frontend Technical Project.

-This project will release at 8:00 am PDT on Thursday, September 17th, and will run until 8:00 am PDT on Saturday, September 19th.
+The technical project will be due at 11:59:59 pm PT on Sunday, Febuary 7th.

 ## Introduction
 Recently WDB received this... "interesting" email from a potential client: